Fixing Loose Plugs That Fall Out of Outlets

 Why Do Plugs Fall Out of Outlets?

 When plugs won’t stay put in an outlet, the problem could be the prongs or the receptacle.
-Be sure to try multiple devices to make sure you have a loose outlet.
+Try multiple devices to make sure you have a loose outlet.

-Damaged contact points are the main cause of loose outlets.
-The contacts simply wear out over time, but heat and sparks from bad wiring can also cause damage.
-The bottom line is that you need to fully replace a loose outlet and also look for signs of other electrical safety problems such as burnt wires.
+Damaged contact points are the main cause of loose outlets, which typically happens over time.
+However, heat and sparks from bad wiring can also cause damage.
+The bottom line is that you need to fully replace a loose outlet and look for signs of other electrical safety problems, such as burnt wires.